More than 600 dogs and cats are airlifted out of Hawaii to be put up for adoption on the US mainland | NewsChannel 3-12

 Taking hundreds of dogs and cats out of Hawaii was no easy feat.
 The airlift was done in coordination with the Hawaii Veterinary Medical Association to ensure they all arrived safely.

-Greater Good Charities, the John R. Peterson Foundation, the Animal Rescue Site, Banfield Foundation, VCA Pet Charities, Tito’s Handmade Vodka, the Petco Foundation, Royal Canin and Healthy Paws Pet Insurance & Foundation all supported the journey.
+Greater Good Charities, Wings of Rescue, the John R. Peterson Foundation, the Animal Rescue Site, Banfield Foundation, VCA Charities, Tito’s Handmade Vodka, the Petco Foundation, Royal Canin and Healthy Paws Pet Insurance & Foundation all supported the journey.

 Baker confirmed to CNN that all the animals on board “Paws Across the Pacific” arrived in Seattle healthy, as she prepared to take Hilo back to her home to Phoenix.